-When you are in Franklin Park, you'll notice that it is more blue-collar than most other communities in America.
-35.18% of Franklin Park’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Because occupations involving physical labor dominate the local economy, Franklin Park is generally considered to be a blue-collar town.
+35.57% of the Franklin Park workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Franklin Park is a village of sales and office workers, service providers, and production and manufacturing workers.
-There are especially a lot of people living in Franklin Park who work in office and administrative support (19.45%), sales jobs (8.72%), and maintenance occupations (7.48%).
+There are especially a lot of people living in Franklin Park who work in office and administrative support (19.77%), sales jobs (8.49%), and maintenance occupations (5.36%).

-Franklin Park is a very ethnically-diverse village.
+Franklin Park is an extremely ethnically-diverse village.
 The people who call Franklin Park home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Franklin Park residents report their race to be White, followed by Asian.
 Franklin Park also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 45.89% of the village’s residents.
-Important ancestries of people in Franklin Park include Italian, German, Irish, and English.
+People of Hispanic or Latino origin account for 43.73% of the village’s residents.
+Important ancestries of people in Franklin Park include German, Italian, Irish, and Czech.

-The most common language spoken in Franklin Park is Spanish.
-Other important languages spoken here include English and Polish.
+The most common language spoken in Franklin Park is English.
+Other important languages spoken here include Spanish and Polish.